KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 ## Where-Object filtering

-This is where `Where-Object` comes in so we can filter and select what we want out of the array based on the properties of the object
+This is where `Where-Object` comes in so we can filter and select what we want out of the array based on the properties of the object.

 ``` posh
     PS> $data | Where-Object {$_.FirstName -eq 'Kevin'}